JonSno29/Daily_Planner/README.md

 that consisted of three rows that included the times, tasks, and a save button, I researched and chose to

-add a "Delete" button.
+add a "Delete" button and to use Day.js.
 A CSS style sheet was already created for me, I customized and corrected the style

 classes into their designated elements.
 The functionality was comprised of being able to